opentofu/tofu-ls/.github/CONTRIBUTING.md

 Eager to get started on coding?
 Here's the short version:

-1. Set up a Go development environment with Git.
+1. Set up a Go development environment with git.
 2. Pay attention to copyright: [please read the DCO](https://developercertificate.org/), write the code yourself, avoid copy/paste. **Disable your AI coding assistant.**
 3. Run the tests with `go test` in the package you are working on.
 4. Build the Language Server by running either:
   - `go install` in the root of the repository.
 This will create a `opentofu-ls` executable in your `$GOBIN` (or `$GOPATH/bin`) directory.
   - `go build` in the root of the repository.
 This will create a `opentofu-ls` executable in the current directory.
 5. Update [the changelog](CHANGELOG.md).
 6. When you commit, use `git commit -s` to sign off your commits.
 7. Complete the checklist below before you submit your PR (or submit a draft PR).